 If you are an ISO 9001 registered company, part of the standard states that any measuring equipment you use should be calibrated regularly to ensure integrity, but doesn't state that you need UKAS accredited calibration.
 This standard is reserved for only certain situations and you should check with your auditor if you are unsure.

 What instruments can be calibrated on site?

-Thorcal can calibrate the vast majority of instruments on site with sufficient uncertainty.
-There are however some items that need laboratory conditions, or the equipment required for calibration isn't portable enough to bring to site.
+Thorcal can calibrate the vast majority of instruments on site.
+There are however some items that need laboratory conditions, or where the equipment required for calibration isn't portable enough to bring to site.
 Contact us to see if we can test your equipment on site.